Back to Blog

 Frequently Asked Questions

 How long is the concert?
-The total concert duration, including any opening acts and encores, typically runs between 3 to 3.5 hours.
-Deep Purple's headline set itself will last around 1.5 to 2 hours.
+A typical Deep Purple concert, including any opening acts and encores, will last approximately 2.5 to 3.5 hours.
+The headliner's set alone is usually around 1.5 to 2 hours of music.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor and the event organizer.
-In cases of cancellation, refunds are usually offered.
-If the concert is postponed, tickets are often valid for the rescheduled date, with refund options available if you cannot attend.
-Always refer to the terms and conditions of your ticket purchase.
+Refund policies are dictated by the ticket vendor and the promoter.
+In cases of cancellation by the artist or promoter, full refunds are usually issued.
+If the concert is rescheduled, tickets are typically valid for the new date, with refund options often available for those unable to attend.
+Always refer to the terms and conditions at the point of purchase.

 ATMs and payment options?
-ATMs are usually available within the Festhalle complex.
-Most bars and merchandise stands within the venue accept both cash and card payments.
-However, having some cash on hand is always a good idea for smaller purchases or in case of any card machine issues.
-Venue pricing for food and drinks can be higher than external options.
+There are usually ATMs located within the Festhalle complex.
+Most bars and merchandise stands within the venue will accept credit and debit cards, but it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.

 Top Tips for Deep Purple at Festhalle

-To ensure your Deep Purple experience at the Festhalle is nothing short of spectacular, here are some insider tips:
+To make your Deep Purple experience at Frankfurt's Festhalle truly unforgettable, here are some insider tips:

 Ready for an Unforgettable Evening?